Start here for FAQs and resources about using copyright protected materials in your assignments, projects and presentations for your courses at SFU.

 However, some types of research products that might be used in a similar way to data (e.g., photographs, audiovisual recordings, detailed diagrams and charts, collections of text mined from websites or publications) are most likely protected by copyright.

 If you are using someone else's data in your teaching or research, you will need to consider its copyright status, and ensure that you have the right or permission to copy and share it.
 Remember that fair dealing and other rights may apply.

 If you are generating or compiling data in your research, any copyright in these materials may belong to you, another member of your research team, or an external third party.
-If your data incorporates works created by others, you will need to consider the copyright status before sharing or making it public, unless your use of the work falls under fair dealing or a similar provision.
-Users of SFU's Research Data Repository Radar should ensure they have the right, or permission from any rightsholders, to deposit copyright-protected material (more information about copyright considerations for data deposits to Radar can be found on this page).
+If your data incorporates works created by others, you will need to consider the copyright status before sharing or making it public, unless your use of the work falls under fair dealing or a similar provision. .
+If you are depositing to a research data repository, such as FRDR, you should ensure you have the right, or permission, from any rightsholders, to deposit copyright-protected material (more information about copyright considerations for data deposits can be found on this page).

 Any questions about data and copyright can be directed the SFU Copyright Office at firstname.lastname@example.org.

 Is there a certain way I have to cite a copyright protected work that I reproduce in an assignment or thesis?